 This proceeding arises under the Individuals with Disabilities Education Act (IDEA) (20 U.S.C. §§ 1400-1482) and Article 89 of the New York State Education Law.
-Petitioner (the parent) appeals from a decision of an impartial hearing officer (IHO) which denied her request that respondent (the district) fund the costs of her daughter's private services unilaterally obtained from Higher Level Education Resources, LLC (HLER) for the 2023-24 school year.
+Petitioner (the parent) appeals from a decision of an impartial hearing officer (IHO) which denied her request that respondent (the district) fund the costs of her daughter's private services unilaterally obtained from Special Edge Support, LLC (Special Edge Support) for the 2022-23 school year.
+The district cross-appeals those portions of the IHO's decision which found that the student was entitled to equitable services for the 2022-23 school year, which the district failed to provide, and that the IHO had subject matter jurisdiction to hear the matter.
 The appeal must be dismissed.